EmmaFrith/my-language-learning/README.md

 * refactoring it to include controllers to break up the server.js file
 * being smarter with css rules
-* use fewer templates - for example, rather than have a seperate set of templates for words and phrases, I could use half the number of templates but include conditional logic depending on whether the using is adding a phrase or a word
+* use fewer templates - for example, rather than have a seperate set of templates for words and phrases, I could use half the number of templates but include conditional logic depending on whether the user is adding a phrase or a word